 Once you have your personas, it’s time to use them and apply them to your marketing strategy.
 Adapt your tactics and messages to each persona to convert prospects into customers and then develop long-lasting relationships with them.
 Label your prospects in your CRM system and direct them down the funnel that is more likely to convert them through tailored communications.

 It’s good practice to track your customer personas’ evolution over time and amend them to reflect the development of your customers.
 Review your personas as your business grows and moves into new markets.
-Let us know how you get on in the comments below.
+Let us know how you get on in the comments below or get in touch.